retainful/woocommerce/readme.txt

 ==Support and Documentation ==

-Get a world class support from the Retainful team.
+Our Customer Success team can help you in every step of building your email marketing automation.
 We are a customer-first team.
-Use the [support form](https://www.retainful.com/support?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=support) or leave a message via the Live Chat icon at [Retainful.com](https://www.retainful.com?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=visit_site)
+Book a free onboarding call using  the [support form](https://www.retainful.com/support?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=support) or leave a message via the Live Chat icon at [Retainful.com](https://www.retainful.com?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=visit_site).
 We'd love to hear from you!

 [Documentation](https://help.retainful.com/installation/woocommerce?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=upgrade)

 == Did not find a feature? ==

 We are working hard to bring in more features to recover abandoned carts and customer retention.
-So please feel free to [reachout](https://www.retainful.com/support?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=reachout) if you have any feature requests.
+So please feel free to [reach out](https://www.retainful.com/support?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=reachout) if you have any feature requests.

 ==More about Retainful==